RossKnapman/MuDip/README.md

 # MuDip

-A Python module to investigate magentic fields within crystal structures.
+A Python module to investigate magentic fields within crystal structures, allowing the visualisation of fields within the crystal and the generation of field probability distributions.
 The full documentation can be found [here](https://rossknapman.github.io/MuDip/).

 ## Installation